 The most critical consideration for a teenage or youth rhinoplasty is whether the individual’s nose has reached its full adult size.
-Generally, this happens after the end of puberty and is when most plastic surgeons are willing to perform rhinoplasties.
+Generally, this happens after the end of puberty and is when most plastic surgeons in Miami or anywhere are willing to perform rhinoplasties.
 For females, this tends to be around age 15 or 16, and for males, it is around 17 or 18.

 Rather than relying on age alone, cosmetic surgeons will look for other signs that a young person has finished growing.
 For instance, if your shoe size has not increased in a year, the doctor might feel more certain that the bulk of physical growth is complete.
 However, performing surgery on the nose before it has reached its adult size could lead to further issues with structure or aesthetics in the future.

 Most often, our Miami rhinoplasties performed on young patients are done to address relatively significant nasal deformities or severe distress concerning the nose’s appearance.
 If there are major structural issues, a rhinoplasty can have benefits such as easier breathing, better sleep, and improved self-esteem.
 Feeling more comfortable about your appearance can ease social withdrawal and help young people feel more engaged and confident.